Current

 #9455: GOLD Aureus,

-Titus, 79 to 81 AD Sacrifice to Ask PROTECTION from NATURAL DIASTERS (Ref; Eruption of Mt.
+Titus, 79 to 81 AD Sacrifice to Ask PROTECTION from NATURAL DISASTERS (Ref; Eruption of Mt.
 Vesuvius - 79 AD) Historical Context: See above Obv: Titus

 SOLD